wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 yarn create vite example-wharf-app --template svelte-ts
 ```

 This creates a new boilerplate application using Vite, Svelte, and Typescript.
-Alternatively, If you'd like to try following along using one of the [many other frameworks suported](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), you can use the interactive interface to select a supported one:
+Alternatively, If you'd like to try following along using one of the [many other frameworks suported](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), you can use the interactive interface to select a supported template:

 ```bash
 yarn create vite